 Favaloro has recruited eight more girls to the middle school team as of now and Mrs. Favaloro believes she will do the same when she becomes a freshman at the high school next year.

 Giuseppe had a few thoughts on his sister joining.

-It was important to him that she do wrestling so she could, “learn to defend herself and it would only be good for her self esteem and discipline,” he said.
+It was important to him that she does wrestling so she could, “learn to defend herself and it would only be good for her self esteem and discipline,” he said.
 “I am so proud of her and I hope she continues [wrestling] in the high school, encouraging other girls to wrestle and hopefully build an all-girls team.”

-Supporters say that what is most impressive about this whole process is truly the strength exhibited by everyone involved: the care of a mother to support her daughter, the support of a brother and his peers encouraging a fellow wrestler and the dedication to equality being fulfilled by the NJSIAA.
+Supporters say that what is most impressive about this whole process is truly the strength exhibited by everyone involved: the care of a mother to support her daughter, the support of a brother and his peers encouraging a fellow wrestler, and the dedication to equality being fulfilled by the NJSIAA.